-The pipeline modules listed to this point describe the operations that will be performed on the Level 0.5 timelines of the spectrometer detectors.
-At this point, it should also be mentioned that three additional Level 0.5 timelines will also be required for the next step in the spectrometer processing pipeline.
-These additional timelines are the Spectrometer Mechanism timeline, the Nominal House-keeping timeline, and the SPIRE Pointing timeline.
-These three timelines, as well as the modified Spectrometer Detector timeline serve as the inputs to the next step in the spectrometer processing pipeline.
+The pipeline modules listed to this point describe the operations that will be performed on the timelines in the Level 0.5 SDT product.
+At this point, in the SPIRE iFTS building block pipeline, three additional Level 0.5 products are required to proceed.
+These additional products are the Spectrometer Mechanism Timeline product (SMECT), the Nominal Housekeeping Timeline product (NHKT), and the SPIRE Pointing product (SPP) (see Figure 3.3).